Medically reviewed by Drugs.com. Last updated on May 18, 2020.

 BCG Vaccine (Immunization): Antibiotics may diminish the therapeutic effect of BCG Vaccine (Immunization).
 Monitor therapy

 Calcium Salts: May decrease the absorption of Quinolones.
 Of concern only with oral administration of both agents.
+Management: Consider administering an oral quinolone at least 2 hours before or 6 hours after the dose of an oral calcium supplement to minimize this interaction.
+Monitor for decrease therapeutic effects of quinolones during coadministration.
 Exceptions: Calcium Chloride.
 Consider therapy modification

 Corticosteroids (Systemic): May enhance the adverse/toxic effect of Quinolones.
 Specifically, the risk of tendonitis and tendon rupture may be increased.
 Monitor therapy

 Delamanid: Quinolones may enhance the QTc-prolonging effect of Delamanid.
-Management: Avoid concomitant use of delamanid and quinolone antibiotics if possible.
-If coadministration is considered to be unavoidable, frequent monitoring of electrocardiograms (ECGs) throughout the full delamanid treatment period should occur.
+Management: Avoid concomitant use if possible.
+If coadministration is unavoidable, frequent monitoring of electrocardiograms (ECGs) throughout the full delamanid treatment period should occur.
+Exceptions are discussed in separate monographs.
 Consider therapy modification

 Didanosine: Quinolones may decrease the serum concentration of Didanosine.
 Didanosine may decrease the serum concentration of Quinolones.
 Management: Administer oral quinolones at least 2 hours before or 6 hours after didanosine.
 Monitor for decreased therapeutic effects of quinolones, particularly if doses cannot be separated as recommended.
 This does not apply to unbuffered enteric coated didanosine.
 Consider therapy modification